GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 ## Instruction Set Overview

-The instruction set listed here consists of the following types of instructins:
+The instruction set listed here consists of the following types of instructions:
-* Machine Instructions (nemonic) - translates directly to machines code using a mnemonic name (easy to remember name)
+* Machine Instructions (mnemonic) - translates directly to machines code using a mnemonic name (easy to remember name)
 * Macro Instruction - an instruction which represents multiple individual Machine Instructions to accomplish a task
 * Assembler Command (Directive) - provides the assembler with processing instructions, but doesn't get allocated in the object code